 Technological disruptions impact all facets of life.
 A comprehensive picture of developments here provides policymakers with nuanced perspectives to better prepare for impending change.

 Guest experiences in tourism and hospitality by definition take place in hostile environments that are outside the safety and familiarity of one’s own surroundings.
 The emergence of smart environments will redefine how customers navigate their experiences.
 At a conceptual level, this requires a complete rethink of how stakeholders should leverage technologies, engage and reengineer services to remain competitive.
 The paper illustrates how technology disrupts industry structures and stimulates value co-creation at the micro and macro-societal level.

-Buhalis, D., Harwood, T., Bogicevic, V., Viglia, G., Beldona, S. and Hofacker, C. (2019), "Technological disruptions in services: lessons from tourism and hospitality", Journal of Service Management, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JOSM-12-2018-0398Download as .RIS
+Buhalis, D., Harwood, T., Bogicevic, V., Viglia, G., Beldona, S. and Hofacker, C. (2019), "Technological disruptions in services: lessons from tourism and hospitality", Journal of Service Management, Vol. 30 No. 4, pp. 484-506. https://doi.org/10.1108/JOSM-12-2018-0398Download as .RIS

 Emerald Publishing Limited